-The front-end's optimized output is fed into Machine-SUIF to generate low-level IRs.
-Machine-SUIF is an infrastructure for constructing the back-end of a compiler.
-We modify Machine-SUIF's virtual machine (SUIFvm) Intermediate Representation (IR) [12] to build our data flow.
+The front-end's optimized output is fed into Machine-SUIF to generate lowlevel IRs.
+Machine-SUIF is an infrastructure for constructing the back end of a compiler.
+We modify Machine-SUIF's virtual machine (SUIFvm) intermediate representation (IR) [Holloway and Smith 2002a] to build our data flow.
 All arithmetic opcodes in SUIFvm have corresponding functionality in IEEE 1076.3 VHDL, with the exception of division.
-Machine-SUIF's existing passes, like the Control Flow Graph (CFG) library [13], Data Flow Analysis library [14] and Static Single Assignment (SSA) library [15], provide useful optimization and analysis tools for our compilation system.
-After applying SSA, control flow graph information is visible and every virtual register is assigned only once.
+Machine-SUIF's existing passes, like the control-flow graph (CFG) library [Holloway and Smith 2002b], data-flow analysis library [Holloway and Dimock 2002], and static-single assignment (SSA) library [Holloway 2002], provide useful optimization and analysis tools for our compilation system.
+After applying SSA, control-flow graph information is visible and every virtual register is assigned only once.

 After back-end analyses and optimizations, the compiler generates VHDL code.
-We rely on commercial tools, such as Synplicity [22], to synthesize the VHDL code generated by our compiler.
+We rely on commercial tools, such as Synplicity [2005], to synthesize the VHDL code generated by our compiler.

-We constrain the source code that will be translated to hardware, which is loop nests, as follows: no pointers, no break or continue statements, and all memory addresses must be resolvable at compile-time.
+We constrain the source code that will be translated to hardware, which is loop nests, as follows: no pointers, no break or continue statements, and all memory addresses must be resolvable at compile time.